 Some people like to haggle and won’t give up till they get what they want while many of us are prepared to pay the full price and won’t even think to ask for a discount, whether out of pride, embarrassment or just plain fear.
 If you do want to pay less though, it is always worth asking; here’s how:

 The first rule of negotiating is to show no fear.
 If you are confident, you can ask for almost anything.
 Don’t, however, ask for the impossible or you may not be taken seriously – you are never going to get a million pound mansion for a fiver.
-If you are shy and find asking for anything very stressful, then you have to prepare.
+If you are shy and find asking for anything very stressful, then it will help you to prepare.

-First, you need to know exactly whatask for a 10% discount (see below), or for removal of one or two items from your package to lower the price, or for a substitution in the package that will give you a better deal (for example, fewer drinks for more food).
+First, you need to know exactly what to ask for.
+You may want to ask for a 10% discount, removal of one or two items from your package to lower the price, or for a substitution in the package that will give you a better deal (for example, fewer drinks for more food).

 From the venue’s advertised price list, work out how much you could ask them to reasonably lower the costs.
 Asking for ten or even up to twenty percent off is acceptable and larger venues may be able to take off more – if they are willing.
 A word of warning on the ‘feel no fear’ however- don’t start off with a price that’s too low and say you’re not moving because you may end up having to walk away.
 Similarly, if you start off too high and they instantly agree, you might kick yourself for not asking for more off!
 There always needs to be room for negotiation, up and down.

-Frances West, the in-house wedding coordinator at The Roof Gardens in London’s Kensington, said: “It’s definitely key to book out of season to get great deals on your wedding.
-The best times to book this year in particular are May, and winter 2013 where you can save a truly amazing £50-£100 per person!”
+Frances West, the in-house wedding coordinator at The Roof Gardens in London’s Kensington, said: “It’s definitely key to book out of season to get great deals on your wedding.”

 Do your research first.
 Ask around to see if anyone you know has managed to negotiate a discount locally.
 Visit three or four venues and discuss exactly what they offer and for what price.
 Ask if they could substitute any parts of the package such as offering room hire without in-house catering for less.
 That way you could save on fixed-price catering charges and bring in cheaper outside caterers.
 Ask about corkage fees – could you use their caterers but bring in your own wine for less?